 The final products of meiosis II (gametes) are the biological entities that make sexual reproduction as we know it possible.
 In other words, without a process like meiosis II, sexually reproducing species would not be able to create genetically distinct offspring.
 Gametes are the cells that combine, each providing a portion of the human genetic code to create a new zygote diploid that will eventually develop into a genetically distinct human being.

 Although all the products of meiosis II are gametes, they are not genetically identical.
 Each gamete created has a unique sample of DNA in their single chromatid.
 The reason for the genetic uniqueness of each gamete is because of the chromosomal crossing over that takes place between homologous chromosomes during pro- and metaphase I. The overlaying of homologous chromosome pairs is capable of creating over 8 million distinct genetic combinations.
-Combined with the random orientation of homologous pairs during meiosis I, chromosomal crossover is capable of creating virtually infinite novel genetic combinations.
+Combined with the random orientation of homologous pairs during meiosis I, a chromosomal crossover is capable of creating virtually infinite novel genetic combinations.

 The presence of these new combinations of chromosomal DNA is what gives rise to genetic variation among species.
-Each gamete from meiosis contains a chromosome that is genetically distinct form each other and the parent cell.
+Each gamete from meiosis contains a chromosome that is genetically distinct from each other and the parent cell.
 Two gametes (sperm and egg) will combine, creating a completely new set of DNA that has a different combination of alleles.
 This process is extremely important, as it allows living organisms to have reproduction with variation, a necessary component of evolution.
 If reproduction did not produce offspring with variations in genotype, then natural selection could not select for beneficial traits.

-Errors in meiotic division are responsible for the majority of miscarriages during pregnancy and development disabilities.
+Errors in the meiotic division are responsible for the majority of miscarriages during pregnancy and development disabilities.
 Most of these developmental disabilities are the result of an abnormal number of chromosomes, such as trisomy 21 (Down syndrome) or Turner syndrome (missing X chromosome).

 Differences Between Mitosis and Meiosis

-Mitosis and meiosis are mechanically similar cellular processes, but result in fundamentally different sets of products.
+Mitosis and meiosis are mechanically similar cellular processes but result in fundamentally different sets of products.
 Most importantly, mitosis produces diploid cells, cells that have a full set of chromosomes for the organisms.
 Meiosis, on the other hand, produces haploid cells, cells that contain half the number of chromosomes than a normal cell.
 In humans, a typical diploid cell has 46 chromosomes (2 pairs of 23), so a typical haploid cell has half of that number, 23.

-All somatic cells in the body such skin cells, liver cells, heart cells, and muscle cells undergo mitosis as a form of reproduction.
+All somatic cells in the body such as skin cells, liver cells, heart cells, and muscle cells undergo mitosis as a form of reproduction.
 During mitosis, there is no homologous chromosome crossover, so cells formed via mitosis are genetically identical and contain 2 pairs of identical chromosomes.
 A single mitotic event will create 2 genetically identical cells.
 Mitosis is one of the main mechanisms of cellular repair and is how the body replenishes and replaces cells that have died or been removed.

 In contrast, only a select special group of cells undergoes meiosis.
 In eukaryotes, those cells are normally found in the gonads; whichever organs are responsible for sexual reproduction.
 In mammals, meiosis occurs in cells known as oocytes (in females) and in the seminiferous tubules of the testicles in males.
 Meiosis, as opposed to mitosis, creates 4 haploid cells, each with a distinct genetic profile.
 The genetic diversity that is present in the products of meiosis is due to the chromosomal crossover of the homologous chromosomes of the parent cell.